adedomin/csc341-project/gym.md

                                    A free weight or a weightlifting
                                    component

-value       NUMBER      n/a        A number describing its current
+value       DECIMAL     n/a        A number describing its current
                                    estimated value to the business.

 since       DATE        n/a        A date describing when the gear